vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 The first non-plugin we will use is the built-in statusline.
 We can customize our own statusline using Lua.
 I have a full post about how to [create a custom statusline in Neovim](https://vieitesss.github.io/posts/Neovim-custom-status-line/).

-The statusline will be in a separate file called `statusline.lua` in the `lua` directory.
+The statusline will be in a separate file called `statusline.lua` in the `plugin` directory.

 ```bash
 touch ~/.config/nvim-new/plugin/statusline.lua